United Nations soldiers from

 The soldiers and police officers who participate in repression in Haiti are recycled back into their home countries’ armies and police forces.
 Those who oversee the soldiers and police in MINUSTAH also govern their home countries’ armies and foreign affairs.
 Such is the state of the world today.

-If your favorite “leftist” government appears on one or both of the above lists, you have no choice but to revise your views.
+If your favorite supposed leftist government appears on one or both of the above lists, you have no choice but to revise your views.
 There can be no democracy in any of these countries, regardless of any electoral process or how free their citizens believe themselves to be.

-Although it is true that one reason countries such as Brazil and Rwanda participate in the repression of Haitians and other people is because they get diplomatic perks (for example, temporary seats or hopes of permanent seats on the UN’s Security Council), their main motivation by far is greed.
+Although it is true that one reason countries such as Brazil and Rwanda participate in the repression of Haitians and other people is because they get diplomatic perks like temporary seats, or hopes of permanent seats, on the UN’s Security Council, their main motivation by far is greed.
 Participants in the looting of Haiti are required to put up money, soldiers, or both.
-Enterprises such as the Brazilian construction company Constructora OAS Ltd and the South Korean textile (sweatshop) concern Sae-A Trading Company Ltd are able to exploit Haiti and Haitians because their governments support the UN presence.
+Enterprises such as the Brazilian construction company Constructora OAS Ltd and the South Korean textile sweatshop concern Sae-A Trading Company Ltd are able to exploit Haiti and Haitians because their governments support the UN presence.
 Furthermore, MINUSTAH’s annual budget itself is about half a billion dollars, and those who serve in MINUSTAH send home a lot of foreign exchange.

 The article below describes the importance of “peacekeeping” to Bangladesh’s economy.
 It is worthwhile to note that Bangladesh is not only a country where cholera is endemic but also one where the strain of cholera (Vibrio cholerae O139 synonym Bengal, with multi-drug resistant versions) is foreign to Haitians and the citizens of most other countries occupied by the UN.
 In other words, the presence of Bangladeshi peacekeepers in the world is a source of cholera, and their presence in Haiti could lead to a new cholera epidemic, possibly more serious than the one that was started by Nepalese UN troops.
 But what’s a little contamination, killing and rape when billions of dollars are in play?